 Obviously, there are a lot of significant skills necessary in effectively selling your own home.
 If you feel you have them or are prepared to do the work to acquire them, then may the force be with you.
 If not, I strongly advise you to seriously consider ...

 You've learned the basic steps necessary in selling your own house.
 You've wisely decided to hire a stager, an appraiser and a lawyer.
+Or you've hired a private sale company.
 You've had custom signs made for sale and open house purposes and paid for expensive advertising in the newspaper and Internet or maybe even a for sale by owner website fee.
 And you've had to do this a few times because the time consumed in selling your own house is longer than expected.
 Plus the offer you had didn't work out very well.

 But your efforts to sell your own house have failed, as the vast majority of private sales do.
 You've wasted your money, but at least you have the satisfaction in knowing you made the attempt.